Search

 AKA: Crossroads / Cross Roads, Armstrong Crossroads / Armstrong Cross Roads, Armstrong Station

-Though it shares the name of its township it, Armstrong shares the name of the township its in, though it was originally it was a unique town ?
-It originally appears in the 1871 atlas centered at the intersection of Cynthiana Rd and Boonville-New Harmony Rd.
-In the 1876 atlas, the town was labelled as Crossroads
+Though Armstrong shares the name of the township it's in, it was originally a unique town/village.
+Founded c1869, it originally appears in the 1871 atlas centered at the major intersection of Cynthiana Road (IN-65) and Boonville-New Harmony Rd.
+In the 1876 atlas, the town was labelled as Crossroads.

 Today, a little commercial building is all that remains of Armstrong, and the city limit signs, located immedaitely on either side of the tracks, indicate how small of a town it was.
 The Armstrong Community Center, and the school it used to be, is tied to the township and not the town itself.